 Participants are eligible for a total of 24 weeks of transition assistance during their entire time in LIPP for periods of transition between two LIPP-eligible positions.
 Graduates entering LIPP will have 12 weeks of transition time and will earn an additional 12 weeks upon beginning their 5th year in the program.
 A maximum of 12 weeks of transition assistance may be used in a 12 month time frame.
 Additional transition assistance is available for up to 3 months during a doctor-approved medical or disability leave by the participant.
 This may be combined with standard transition time to cover a leave of up to 6 months within a 12 month time frame.

 If a participant exhausts his or her transition eligibility or has a break in employment longer than 12 weeks, the participant can consider using forbearance to suspend required loan payments during that time.
 Current LIPP participants should discuss their options with LIPP staff before making changes to their loan payments.

-*The above policy becomes effective January 1, 2019.
+*The above transition assistance policy becomes effective January 1, 2019.
 For the current policy please refer to the 2017-2018 LIPP Program Guidelines.